 Graham County is home to the Snowbird Community, which is part of the larger Eastern Band of Cherokee Indians.
 The history of the Snowbird Cherokee is filled with intrigue and highlights the authenticity of this tribe with a language dialect and back story that varies from the typical history of the Cherokee people.

-Doreyl Ammons Cain was the lead artist on the project working closely with the late TJ Holland, a cultural resource officer of the tribe.
+Doreyl Ammons Cain was the mural designer, she worked closely on the project with the late TJ Holland, a cultural resource officer of the tribe.
 Together, they set up community meetings to gather information about the history of the area and its people.
 Muralist Doreyl listened and sketched the mural based on community input.
 Once the master sketch was completed, the project held four mural art workshops where Cherokee artists learned the processes of designing and painting a mural.
-Both Cherokee men and women worked to complete the final painting.
+Nikki Nations oversaw the creation of the mural with both Cherokee women and men working to complete the final painting.

 The mural will offer photo opportunities and will be accompanied by a kiosk describing scenes depicted and display a QR code that will take visitors to a website with more information on the mural, EBCI history, and items of interest within Graham County.